David Shor

-David Shor (born 1991) is an American data scientist and political consultant of Israeli origin known for analyzing political polls.
+David Shor (born 1991) is an American data scientist and political consultant who analyzes political polls.
 He serves as head of data science with Blue Rose Research in New York City, and is a senior fellow with the Center for American Progress Action Fund.
 A self-described socialist, Shor has been described as a center-left "data guru" and advised a number of liberal political action committees during the 2020 United States elections.
 He, Anita Dunn, and Kara Swisher operated the Future Forward PAC, the Kamala Harris campaign's main Super PAC and leading fundraising vehicle in the 2024 presidential election.
 Vox has described Shor as perhaps "the most influential data scientist in the Democratic Party."

 Early life

 Shor grew up in Miami, Florida, in a Sephardic Jewish family of Moroccan origins.
 His parents were born in Israel and his brother served in the Israel Defense Forces' Golani Brigade.
 His father is a conservative rabbi and his mother is a doctor who was a socialist growing up.
 Shor said that following Israeli politics was a formative experience and left him with a view that many American kids never develop: "The public can be bad.
 It is very important to manage public opinion."

 Shor has a mathematics degree from Florida International University.
 He was a precocious child and gifted in mathematics, starting his undergraduate degree at the age of 13 and finishing at the age of 17.
 In 2009, Shor was awarded the Math in Moscow scholarship.